-The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the non-fiduciary activities of the School District (the "Primary Government") and its component units.
+The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the non-fiduciary activities of the School District (the "Primary Government") and any component units.
 For the most part, the effect of interfund activity has been removed from these statements.
+For the most part, the effect of interfund activity (except for interfund services provided and used between functions) has been removed from these statements.